mahnooranwar2002/ProBid/README.md

-Here is a professional and structured **README.md** file for your Pro-Bid project.

----

 # 🚀 Pro-Bid: Auction & Claim Management System

 Pro-Bid is a comprehensive **Auction Platform** where users can bid on items and winners can manage their claims.
 The project utilizes a modern **React.js** frontend interfaced with a **PHP (MySQL/MariaDB)** backend.